 Permanent access restrictions and other traffic regulations.

-Parking information (Location of parking places and service areas).
+Parking information (Location of parking places, service areas and availability information).

 Location of public transport stops and interchange points.